 Students are responsible for adhering to the polices of the university regarding equal and fair treatment.

 Students are encouraged to contact University of Massachusetts Lowell, as outlined above, prior to filing a complaint with any agency.
-If an issue cannot be resolved internally, you may file a complaint about University of Massachusetts Lowell with the Massachusetts Board of Higher Education or its accrediting agency, New England Association of Schools and Colleges (NEASC).
+If an issue cannot be resolved internally, you may file a complaint about University of Massachusetts Lowell with the Massachusetts Board of Higher Education or its accrediting agency, New England Commission of Higher Education (NECHE).

 Out-of-state students taking online classes are urged to follow the Online and Continuing Education student complaint process; if no resolution is reached, out-of-state students taking online classes may file a complaint about University of Massachusetts with the appropriate body in their state of residence.
 Please see Student Complaint Contact Information by State (pdf).